SQLShark/MachineLearningFromModelToProduction/README.md

     - Lab 3 - Adding Flask to our model to expose an API
 - M5 - An introduction to Docker
     - Lab 4 - Hello World! in Docker
+    - Lab 5 - Deploying a web app in to Docker
     - Lab 5 - Deploying our model in to Docker
 - M6 - An Intorduction to Kubernetes
     - Lab 6 - Deploying our model in Kubernetes